ResearchObject/ro-crate-py/CONTRIBUTING.md

 ```

-## Tidying up after your PR has been merged
+## Tidying up after PR merge

-After your PR has been merged, you can delete the branch you used for your changes.
+After your PR has been merged, you can delete the branch used for your changes.
 You can delete the remote branch from GitHub, by clicking on "Delete branch" in the PR's page.
 To resync everything, run:

 ```
 git checkout master